nephila/djangocms-apphook-setup/README.rst

 In case the application uses ``aldryn-apphooks-config``, a Apphook Config instance is created and added to the application page together with the Apphook.

+.. note:: To avoid issues with ``AldrynSearch`` during the creation of pages, the url of the
+          pages is faked; this is normally not an issues as the pages will be reindexed whenever the content is updated.

 Usage
 -----